Watch Science Channel Live Stream Online

 A PlayStation Vue subscription also allows you to sign in to the Science Channel Go app.
 So you can live stream Science Channel shows just from the app or watch on-demand content.
 PlayStation Vue offers a free trial for five days.

 Philo is the best option for live streaming Science Channel programs.
 It’s also one of the newest and cheapest live TV streaming services out there.
 Philo offers a unique proposition.
 You’ll get 40 live TV channels for $16 per month.

 Aside from getting the Science Channel, you’ll get to live stream Animal Planet, A&E, Comedy Central, HGTV, History, IFC, Discovery, Lifetime, MTV and Nickelodeon.
 Philo doesn’t offer locals or sports.
 So it’s really geared for cord cutters who want a selection of networks that used to only be available to cable or satellite TV subscribers.

-You’ll need a Roku to live stream Science Channel within the Philo app.
+You’ll need a Roku, Apple TV, Amazon Fire TV or iPhone to live stream Science Channel within the Philo app.
 Philo debuted its service in November, so the company is still working on expanding its device support.

 The Science Channel app also has a live stream option so you could use a Fire TV to watch shows live.

 I wrote a review of Philo after subscribing for three months, and I still think it’s one of the best live TV streaming platforms out there.
 It’s definitely the least expensive way to get the Science Channel without cable.
 You can sign up for a free trial of Philo by using your mobile number.
 Look over Philo’s channels or try them out free for a week.

 Let’s review a few more options to make sure all your questions are answered.